avnet-iotconnect/proteus-neai-demo/README.md

 * After assembling your PROTEUS sensor module, power it on using a micro-usb cable.

-* On a smartphone (IOS or Android), install the ST BLE Sensor.
+* On a smartphone (IOS or Android), install the ST BLE Sensor App.

 <img src=".//media/app_image_1.png"/>

 * Turn your device's bluetooth on, and then open the app.
 The PROTEUS module should be discovered.
+If not, refresh the page until it is.

 * Take note of the MAC address of your PROTEUS, including the colons.
 You will need to use this in the config file during the next step.